planetfederal/workshops/workshops/data_configs/sphinx/source/vector.rst

 	ONEWAY: String (4.0)
 	LANES: Real (11.0)

-Asumming that only the first 2 fields (``TYPE, NAME``) are relevant in our case, let's remove all the other ones by running the following command.
+If we assume only the first two fields (``TYPE, NAME``) are relevant for our application, we can remove remove all the other fields with the following:

 .. code-block:: console

 	$ogr2ogr -select TYPE,NAME extremadura_highway_cleaned.shp extremadura_highway.shp

-If we now have a look at the fields in the created layer, we will see this:
+If we now inspect the fields in the output layer, we should see the following:

 .. code-block:: console